Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

   <details class="project-item neuro">
     <summary>Predicting Perspective-Taking Ability from Resting-State fMRI</summary>
-    <p>The study examined whether individual differences in perspective-taking ability can be predicted from whole-brain resting-state connectivity using HCP data and SVM modeling.</p>
+    <p>This study investigated whether individual differences in perspective-taking ability could be predicted from resting-state fMRI functional connectivity patterns using HCP data and machine learning models.</p>
   </details>

   <details class="project-item neuro">
     <summary>The Influence of Speaker Gender and Age on Product Preference</summary>
     <p>The study investigated how the gender and age of speakers affect product evaluations and purchase decisions, using naturalistic video stimuli and fNIRS.</p>
   </details>

 </div>